zosconnect/sample-oas3-requester/README.md

 # OpenAPI 3 API requester Sample
-A sample z/OS Connect API requester project showing how to call an OAS3 defined API from a CICS COBOL application.
+A sample z/OS Connect API requester project showing how to call an OAS3 defined API from a CICS COBOL and standalone COBOL application.

 ## Introduction
 This Redbook API requester sample implements a very simple IBM Redbook information application written in Java and hosted in Liberty.
 This application implements an OpenApi 3.0 described API.
 See the Sub Gradle project `RedbookApi` redbookapi.yaml file for a full description of the operations.